larson-group/clubb_release/clubb_jax/README.md

 Debug checks also affect performance.
 Many cases default to `debug_level = 2`;
-passing `-debug 0` typically saves about 10% of runtime and is appropriate when the additional checks are not needed. `-max_iters` can limit a run to a smaller number of timesteps as well, but reducing iterations makes testing fundamentally more permissive, so changing it should be considered only for rapid smoke tests:
+passing `-debug 0` typically saves about 10% of runtime and is appropriate when the additional checks are not needed. `-max_iters` can limit a run to a smaller number of timesteps as well, but reducing iterations makes testing fundamentally more permissive, so use it only when a partial run is sufficient:

 ```bash
 ./run_scripts/run_scm.py -jax \